 On the other side, all but two of the twenty-seven contractor-representatives are startled.
 They quietly exchange worried looks.
 Clay glances to his left, checking on Henry, his “Co-Chair” and newly appointed Director of Labour Relations.

-With the shoe banging, Henry is thinking, May we have a translation of that please?
-He remembers the 1960s story of Khrushchev’s UN shoe-banging incident and Harold Macmillan’s dry comment.
+With the shoe banging, Henry is thinking, May we have a translation of that please? as he remembers the 1960s story of Khrushchev’s UN shoe-banging incident and Harold Macmillan’s dry English comment.

 Allowing the reverberations to die down for a minute, Clay’s head rises fully above his collar.
 Seeing him out of the corner of his eye, Henry is reminded of a groundhog poking up in a field on his farm.
 Thinking, He’s more like the grizzly playfully scratching his back on a tree then suddenly taking off after you with a big mouthful of grinning teeth.